HongCheng-Chu/AVGirls-crawler/README.md

 # S1-crawler
 Copyright © 2021 S1 Inc.

--This project will be keep updating.
+-This project will be keep updating by each month.

 ## Purpose
 - Helping you to download girls imformation and videos cover.